PAIR-code/lit/README.md

 LIT is easy to extend with new interpretability components, generators, and more, both on the frontend or the backend.
 See the [developer guide](documentation/development.md) to get started.

+## Pull Request Process

+To make code changes to LIT, please work off of the `dev` branch and create pull requests against that branch.
+The `main` branch is for stable releases, and it is expected that the `dev` branch will always be ahead of `main` in terms of commits.

 ## Citing LIT